bruderstein/PythonScript/docs/source/intro.rst

 You can call a Python function when events occur in Notepad++ or Scintilla_.
 Events in Notepad++ are things like the active document changing, a file being opened or saved etc.  Events in Scintilla are things like a character being added, a *save point* being reached, the document being made *dirty* and so on.

 Basically, you register in a script a Python_ function to call when an event occurs, and thereafter the function always runs whenever that event occurs.
+A function in such a role will be called a "callback".
 One function can be registered to handle more than one event.

 You can unregister the callback later, either by using the name of the function, or the event names, or a combination.

 A simple example
 ----------------

-Let's register a callback for the FILEBEFORESAVE event - the occurs just before the file is saved, and we'll add a "saved on" log entry to the end of the file, if the filename ends in '.log'.::
+Let's register a callback for the FILEBEFORESAVE event - which occurs just before the file is saved, and we'll add a "saved on" log entry to the end of the file, if the filename ends in '.log'.::

 	import datetime